Request a Demo Search

 ARTICLE

-6 Ways to Make Event Check-in Convenient for Your Volunteers
+How to Make Volunteer Check-in Convenient for Supporters

 Topics -

-First impressions for any event are essential, especially when onboarding volunteers.
-The first time volunteers step onto your event site, you’ll want to make it as easy as possible for them to check in, find where they need to go, and how to be a fully-engaged part of your event team.
+First impressions are essential, especially when onboarding volunteers.
+The first time volunteers attend an event, you want to make it as easy as possible for them to check in, find where they need to go, and become fully engaged members of your event team.

 • Build confidence in your organization by showing volunteers that you value their time and efforts.

-• Ensure your volunteers fully understand their assigned roles and responsibilities, making them feel empowered to contribute effectively.
+• Ensure your volunteers fully understand their assigned roles and responsibilities, empowering them to contribute effectively.

 • Save time during high-pressure event days by getting every volunteer in the right place at the right time.

 • Check-in instructions: Share the time, location, volunteer management app link, and specific steps for checking in.
-If there are multiple check-in points or staggered times, clarify these to avoid confusion.
+If there are several check-in points or staggered times, clarify these details to prevent confusion.

-• Roles and responsibilities: Outline what’s expected of each volunteer and give them a rundown of their tasks.
-Detailed descriptions can prevent confusion and make sure everyone stays on the same page.
+• Roles and responsibilities: Outline what you expect of each volunteer and give them a rundown of their tasks.
+Detailed descriptions can provide clarity and make sure everyone stays on the same page.

 • Event essentials: Provide any must-know details, including venue maps, parking instructions, event schedules, safety protocols, and contact info for the organizers.

-A well-trained volunteer team is truly unstoppable.
-Provide tutorials on your volunteer management/check-in program, including performing and undergoing check-in procedures.
-That way, your administrative staff will be ready to check in your volunteers when they arrive on the scene—and your volunteers will already know what to expect.
-Here’s what you can cover during training:
+Provide tutorials on your check-in process for both administrative staff and volunteers.
+That way, your administrative staff will be ready to check in your volunteers when they arrive on the scene, and your volunteers will already know what to expect.
+Cover these topics during training:

 • Check-in procedures: Walk them through the process so they understand exactly how and where to check in on the event day.